petru-braha/BetterWR/readMe.md

 until final input
 ```

-   The Lempel-Ziv-Welch (LZW) algorithm is a lossless data, compression algorithm.
-Abraham Lempel, Jakob Ziv and Terry Welch are the scientists who developed it.
-Procedure: it scans a file for data patterns that occur multiple times, which are saved later in a dictionary and their references are placed in a compressed file whenever repetitive data occurs.
-In hardware implementations, the algorithm is simple and has the potential for very high throughput.
-Other usages: GIF image format, Unix file compression utility.

-- dictionary's memory + compressed message's memory < uncompressed message's memory
-- dictionary is not send with the compressed message - you build the dictionary along the way (the receiver will constructor decoder alone)
-- ideal for repetitive and long strings
-- no prior information about the input data stream
-- compress the input stream in one single step
-- fast execution

 ## III. **Packaging**:

 ### 1. Tar format (used in my case)

-   A tape archive file format is an UNIX-based utility used to package files together.
-It contains multiple files (tarballs) stored in an uncompressed format.
-They are often compressed with file compression utilities such as gzip or bzip2.
+- tape archive file format is an UNIX-based utility
+- connects files (tarballs) without compression - often compressed with gzip or bzip2.
+- data encoded in ASCII
-   Each file object includes its data and a 512-byte record-anthet.
+- each file object includes its data and a 512-byte record-anthet.
 Files' data is written unmodified, except that its length is rounded to a multiple of 512 bytes.
 At the end of the archive file there are two 512-byte blocks, filled with binary zeros, to mark the end of the file.
 To ensure portability between different architectures with different byte orderings, the information in the header record is encoded in ASCII.
 TAR files are fully compatible between UNIX and Windows systems because all header information is represented in ASCII.

-On short terms:
-- connects files without compression
-- the information is encoded in in ASCII
-- the order of events: first is the unification of files then we should apply the compression technique
-Pros and cons:
+- Pros and cons:
   + we can use any compression algorithm after the unification
-+ deletes doubled information
+  + deletes doubled information (files)
   - can lose metadata of files (index of files)

-how content of the tar file will look like:
+- how content of the `tar.bin` file will look like:
 ```
 element_1//
 	forth.txt